 Tributary Creek is a small lowland stream with a dense canopy.
-Site 9, at approximately 25 m elevation, is included in the current biomonitoring program because it is located approximately 1.6 km downstream from the HGCMC dry-stack tailings facilities.
+Site 9, at approximately 25 m elevation, is included in the biomonitoring program because it is located approximately 1.6 km downstream from the HGCMC dry-stack tailings facilities.
 As such, this is the closest free-flowing stream reach to the tailings facilities that is suitable for biomonitoring.
 Data from this site are analyzed for trends showing changes over time.

 Tributary Creek provides habitat for a variety of fish populations including pink salmon (Oncorhynchus gorbuscha), chum salmon (O. keta), coho salmon, cutthroat trout, rainbow trout (O. mykiss), Dolly Varden, and sculpin (Cottus sp.).
-The sample reach in Tributary Creek Site 9 has a

-Narrow Low Gradient Flood Plain (FP3) channel type (Appendix 1), typical of a valley bottom or flat lowlands.
+The sample reach in Tributary Creek Site 9 has a Narrow Low Gradient Flood Plain (FP3) channel type (Appendix 1), typical of a valley bottom or flat lowlands.
 At Site 9, Tributary Creek averages 2-3 m wide with a stream gradient of one percent and a gravel and sand substrate (Paustian et al. 1992, Weber Scannell and Paustian 2002).
 Large woody debris is integral to substrate retention and pool formation.

-The periphyton sampling area is within the upstream half of the fish sampling reach at this site, and the benthic macroinvertebrate reach is immediately downstream of the fish sampling reach.
-This low-energy stream is single channel, with moderately developed pools, riffles, and point bars and a mixture of overhanging and embedded large woody debris.
+The periphyton sampling area is within the upstream half of the fish sampling reach at this site, and the benthic macroinvertebrate reach is typically immediately downstream of the fish sampling reach.
+Changes in channel characteristics with differing water levels require year-specific location of benthic macroinvertebrate sample sites.
+Tributary Creek is a low-energy single channel stream, with moderately developed pools, riffles, and point bars and a mixture of overhanging and embedded large woody debris.